Ready for Customs

 - Is/will be engaged primarily in customs clearance activities with a role such as Customs Clearance Clerk/Administrator, Customs Clearance Operator, Customs Supervisor, Import/Export Freight Operator/Administrator or similar.

-- Is a new hire to the organisation, or has been re-deployed within the organisation to a dedicated customs role from date of application.
+- Is a new or planned hire to the organisation, or has been re-deployed within the organisation to a dedicated customs role from date of application.

 - Enterprises that are not financially viable at the date of application.

 - Enterprises, where the employee is contracted to work for the enterprise for less than 14 hours/week (on average).